penten/qbs/README.md

 ### Define a model `User`
 - If the field name is `Id` and field type is `int64`, the field will be considered as the primary key of the table. if you want define a primary key with name other than `Id`, you can set the tag `qbs:"pk"` to explictly mark the field as primary key.
-- The tag of `Name` field `qbs:"size:32,index"` is used to define the column attributes when create the table, attributes are comma seperated, inside double quotes.
+- The tag of `Name` field `qbs:"size:32,index"` is used to define the column attributes when creating the table, attributes are comma seperated, inside double quotes.
 - The `size:32` tag on a string field will be translated to SQL `varchar(32)`, add `index` attribute to create a index on the column, add `unique` attribute to create a unique index on the column
-- Some DB (MySQL) can not create a index on string column without `size` defined.
+- Some DB (MySQL) can not create an index on string columns without `size` defined.

         type User struct {
             Id   int64
             Name string `qbs:"size:32,index"`
         }

-- If you want to create multi column index, you should implement `Indexed` interface by define a `Indexes` method like the following.
+- If you want to create multi column index, you should implement `Indexed` interface by defining a `Indexes` method like the following.

         func (*User) Indexes(indexes *qbs.Indexes){
             //indexes.Add("column_a", "column_b") or indexes.AddUnique("column_a", "column_b")